-The QMS Inspection Plan Management module is a core element of the QMS quality management solution.
-GF Automotive has three options for creating inspection plans: They can be created manually; originate from the measuring program, which is predominantly the case for dimension inspections; or the graphical inspection planning option integrated in QMS can be used.
+The Inspection Plan Management module is a core element of the quality management solution.
+GF Automotive has three options for creating inspection plans: They can be created manually; originate from the measuring program, which is predominantly the case for dimension inspections; or the graphical inspection planning option integrated in Opcenter can be used.

-The QMS Statistical Process Control (SPC) and the QMS Incoming Goods Control modules are used for part inspection and special inspection plans.
+The Statistical Process Control (SPC) and the Incoming Goods Control modules are used for part inspection and special inspection plans.